Clark Air Base: Later years and transfer to the Philippines

 Before extensive damage from the Mount Pinatubo volcanic eruption of 1991, the Philippine government offered to renew the leases on Clark, Subic and a handful of smaller bases for $825 million annually.
 After the volcanic eruption, the U.S. offered about $200 million annually and only for Subic; the lease for Clark was not renewed.

 In November 1991, the United States Air Force lowered the U.S. flag and transferred Clark Air Base to the Philippine government.
 With the United States military's withdrawal from Clark, the base was systematically looted by the local population and was left abandoned for several years.
 It finally became the Clark Freeport Zone, the site of Clark International Airport (CIA) and parts of it are still owned and operated by the Philippine Air Force, retaining the same name, Clark Air Base.

+Visiting Forces Agreements

 In June 2012, the Philippine government, under pressure from Chinese claims to their seas, agreed to the return of American military forces to Clark.